QuasarX35/fCC-palindrome-checker/README.md

 - CSS: for styling the website layout and elements.
 - JavaScript: for handling user interaction and palindrome checking logic.

-## Running the Application
+## Building the Application
 - Clone this repository to your local machine.
 - Open the index.html file in your web browser.
-- Enter a string or number in the input field.
-- Click the "Check" button.
+- Start editing any of the files.

 The application will display a message indicating whether the input is a palindrome or not.